w3c/wai-people-use-web/_people-use-web/tools-techniques-input.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-People use different approaches to enter text and activate commands.
-For instance, some people do not use a mouse, keyboard, or both, while others use specific configurations for keyboard and mouse, or use alternative hardware and software altogether.
-Examples of input include using:
+People use different approaches to enter text and activate commands, for example:

 - Keyboard only by people with cognitive, physical, and visual disabilities;
 - Touch screen only by people with cognitive and physical disabilities;